AJarjis/Portfolio/README.md

 $> npx netlify-cms-proxy-server
 ```

-Then while the site is running, visit:
+Then while both the CMS and the portfolio site are running, visit:
 http://127.0.0.1:4000/admin

 Here you can add, edit or delete the site's content.